Below are our recommendations for 4 best milligram scales on the market:

 When it comes down to it, however, most people aren’t up on their scale etiquette.

-Keep in mind one thing: no milligram scale under $100 is going to be super accurate under 10mg.
+Keep in mind one thing: no milligram scale that’s really cheap is going to be super accurate under 10mg.
 It’s just not feasible.

 There are definitely different ways to make sure that you’ve got the best reading possible even with a cheaper scale however.